Singapore–Vietnam relations: History

 According to chronicles, in 1330, Malay envoys of Temasek arrived northern Vietnam and were greeted by Vietnamese prince Tran Nhat Duat, who was noted as "spoke fluently the language of Temasek."

-Singapore started the trade relations with Vietnam in the 19th century, which some Vietnamese ships re-exported and sold products in Singapore.
+Singapore started the trade relations with Vietnam in the 19th century by the British before the Vietnamese were occupied by the French as a colony, which some Vietnamese ships re-exported and sold products in Singapore.

 Ho Chi Minh, the first President of the Democratic Republic of Vietnam, lived in Singapore after being released by the Government of Hong Kong.
 Nonetheless, he was arrested by the Singapore Police Force in 1932 and was deported to Hong Kong.
-In December 1941, Japan attacked Singapore by using military bases in Vietnam, making the Japanese occupation of Singapore.
+In December 1941, Japan attacked Singapore by using military bases in Vietnam, marking the Japanese occupation of Singapore.
 After the Second World War, France used Singapore as a mediate to send troops and equipment to suppress the Vietnamese Independence Movement.
+Vietnam declared independence from France on 2 September 1945, followed by Singapore from Britain on 31 August 1963 and then from Malaysia on 9 August 1965.

-In early days, Singapore implemented anti-communist policy, making the Government of Singapore supported South Vietnam.
+Singapore implemented an anti-communist policy, making the Government of Singapore supporting South Vietnam.
+Prime Minister Lee Kuan Yew fully supported the US Involvement in the Vietnam War.
+Lee declared to President Lyndon B. Johnson that his support for the war in Vietnam was "unequivocal".
+Lee saw the war as necessary for countries in SEA like Singapore to buy time for stabilizing their governments and economies.
 When Singapore gained independence from Malaysia in 1965, South Vietnam became one of the earliest Asian nations to recognize Singapore and established diplomatic relations with it.

 On August 1, 1973, Singapore established diplomatic relations with North Vietnam.
 In 1975, the Fall of Saigon marked the unification of Vietnam.
 Singapore started to improve its relations with the Socialist Republic of Vietnam.
 In October 1978, Phạm Văn Đồng, the Prime Minister of Vietnam, visited Singapore and became the first Prime Minister of Vietnam to visit Singapore after unification.